 But to your dismay, it ends up seeming less than perfect.

 And along comes the next person you date, and the next, and they too don’t seem perfect for you.

 So what do you do?

+A relationship should make you feel better about yourself.
+It should never weigh you down or make you feel miserable.
 And if you find yourself in a relationship that leaves you unhappy and tired, you’re better off being alone!

 And the thought of being lonely makes us feel terrible, especially when all our friends are hitched with a seemingly perfect somebody.
 [Read: 12 annoying lines singles have to hear and bear all the time!]

-Many relationships painfully drag themselves well past their expiration date, only because it’s so much easier to just put up with something you know than venture out into unfamiliar territory.
+Many relationships painfully drag themselves well past their expiration date, only because it’s so much easier to just put up with something you’re familiar with than venture out into unfamiliar territory.

 Perhaps, you’ve just not found the one yet because you’ve not been looking in the right places.
-[Read: How to find the one without appearing desperate!]

 You need to understand that you’re not a failure just because your relationship is ending or going nowhere.
 It just means both of you haven’t been able to understand each other, or are incompatible with each other.